Categories

 T. zebrina

 If the species is self-fertile, it’s easy.
 The plant can pollinate itself, even from a single flower.
 You don’t need to worry about whether anything else is flowering at the same time.
+The downside is that it can be hard to prevent a self-fertile plant from pollinating itself, even if you do want to cross it with something else.

 If the species is self-sterile, the requirements are more difficult.
 In a self-sterile species, one plant can’t successfully pollinate itself – it can only produce seeds if its flowers are fertilised with pollen from a different plant.
 A “different plant” in this case means genetically distinct.
 Since plants within cultivars are usually genetic clones, that means a different cultivar.
-So to get viable seeds, you need at least two different cultivars of the same species in flower at the same time.

 Pink Tradescantia pallida flower, with the six yellow anthers and the white pistil labelled.